Margaret Cohan Research Scholarships

 To be eligible for this scholarship, you must:

-• be a fourth-year, graduate coursework or graduate research student enrolled in criminology or psychology, and;
+• be an Honours, graduate coursework or graduate research student enrolled in the discipline of Criminology or Psychology; and,

 • be undertaking research into child abuse.